ushanandhan/SpringBoot-TestDriverDevelopment/README.md

 ![image](https://user-images.githubusercontent.com/8769673/86356863-9b958e80-bc8a-11ea-983d-70e0cb12e2b5.png)
 The reason for this that we are passing car object with null values in it.

-Now its time to introduce the power of Mockito to mock the response.
-As I said earlier Since we are going to focus only on controller we will mock any class which is external to CarController class.
-In CarController lets change below line,
+Lets assume that from external class CarService, we will get the car details.
+Base on that assumption, in CarController lets change below line,

 ```java
 @Autowired